seansangpark/seansangpark/README.md

 ### I am a full stack developer currently in San Francisco, CA.

-- 🔭  I’m currently looking for new opportunities as a software engineer
 - 💻  I'm using Node.js React/Redux, Bootstrap, Express, PostgreSQL, MongoDB, MySQL, and more!
 - 🌱  I’m currently learning TypeScript and Next.js
 - 📫  How to reach me: seansangpark@gmail.com | [LinkedIn](https://www.linkedin.com/in/seansangpark/)